• Skip to primary navigation

 • Love This Lunch Recipe?
 You May Also Enjoy

-Made with heart-healthy, whole-food ingredients.
-Fat-free plain Greek yogurt adds a healthy dose of protein along with live and active cultures.
+Made with nourishing, whole-food ingredients.
+Fat-free plain Greek yogurt adds protein along with live and active cultures.
 Chickpeas add fiber and protein, and my mayo-free tuna salad recipe calls for canned tuna packed in water (not high-fat oil).

 Quick and easy 10-minute recipe.
 The “hardest” part of this recipe is using a can opener on the canned tuna and chickpeas!
 There’s hardly any chopping, no cooking, and no special kitchen equipment needed.